ARMmbed/lora-docs/docs/intro-to-lora.md

 1. Connect to the Conduit using a micro-USB cable.
 1. The gateway appears as a serial device.
-1. You can use a program like [GNU screen](https://www.gnu.org/software/screen/) or [PuTTY](http://putty.org) to log into the gateway.
+1. You can use a program like [GNU screen](https://www.gnu.org/software/screen/) or [PuTTY](http://putty.org) to log into the gateway, with the username `root` and password `root`.

+<span class="notes">**Note when logging in fails:** If logging in as `root` fails, but you can log in with the username `admin` and the password `admin` you are running the AEP firmware.
+To proceed you need to update your gateway firmware to mLinux.
+Instructions are [here](http://www.multitech.net/developer/software/mlinux/using-mlinux/flashing-mlinux-firmware-for-conduit/).</span>

 Now that we are connected we can set up the gateway: